 - Applications of fuzzy logic to the economy and business management

 9. Business organisation

 Research: Advanced Research Group for Business Dynamics and the Impact of New Technologies on Organizations.
-GRADIENT ; Chair family business chamber
+GRADIENT ;; Chamber of Commerce Chair of Family Enterprises

 Directors: Dr Martí Casadesús Fa, Dr M. Pilar Marquès Gou, Dr Anna Arbussà Reixach, Dr Núria Arimany Serrat (*), Dr Elisenda Tarrats-Pons (*)

 Contact: Dr. Anna Arbussà Reixach

 10. Management and innovation in production systems